Stretch marks: Prevention and Home Remedies

 - Maintain a healthy weight: The best way to keep stretch marks away is to keep your weight under control.
 Sudden weight gain or weight loss, can cause stretch marks.
 Even if you are pregnant, it’s best to keep a healthy weight.

 - Omega 3 fatty acids: They help keep your skin soft and supple.
-The rich sources of omega-3 fatty acids being fish, chia seeds, flax seeds, walnuts, and soybeans.
+The rich sources of omega-3 fatty acids are fish, chia seeds, flax seeds, walnuts, and soybeans.

 - Stay hydrated: When your skin is dry, it tends to stretch more in comparison with the skin that is soft and supple.
 Drink enough water and avoid caffeinated beverages.